All About Librarians

-Librarian Definition Administer libraries and perform related library services.
+Librarian Example Administer libraries and perform related library services.
 Work in a variety of settings, including public libraries, educational institutions, museums, corporations, government agencies, law firms, non-profit organizations, and healthcare providers.
 Tasks may include selecting, acquiring, cataloguing, classifying, circulating, and maintaining library materials; and furnishing reference, bibliographical, and readers’ advisory services.
 May perform in-depth, strategic research, and synthesize, analyze, edit, and filter information.
 May set up or work with databases and information systems to catalogue and access information.

 Daily Life Of a Librarian